-- administer orally ONCE a day - to be swallowed whole with a glass of water; do not break, crush or chew - to be taken with or immediately after food - · if nausea develops, take after food at night
+- administer orally ONCE a day - · to be swallowed whole with a glass of water - can be taken with food or on an empty stomach - if nausea develops, anastrozole may be taken with or after food or at night.

 Note: missed doses should not be replaced; if a dose is forgotten or vomited, normal dosing should be resumed at the next scheduled dose.